C4lopsitta/notes/Systems and Networks/Routers.md

    Uses protocols such as ICMP and IGMP (IP)
 4. Link (layers 2 and 1)
    It's related to the Network Interface Cards and their relative drivers.
+## Routing Tables
+Routing tables are made by the router by pinging every so often other routers to share it's own current status and get that router's status.